Galectin-3: Drug development

 Galecto Biotech in Sweden is focused on developing drugs targeting galectin-3 to treat fibrosis, specifically idiopathic pulmonary fibrosis.
 Galectin Therapeutics in the United States is also targeting galectins for clinical applications.
 Preclinical studies demonstrate that inhibition of galectin-3 significantly reduces portal hypertension and fibrosis.
-Galectin Therapeutics galectin-3 inhibitor GR-MD-02 (belapectin) is currently in human clinical trials for nonalcoholic steatohepatitis (NASH) and for increasing the effectiveness and reducing side effects of cancer immunotherapy.
+Galectin Therapeutics galectin-3 inhibitor GR-MD-02 (belapectin) failed phase 3 human clinical trials for nonalcoholic steatohepatitis (NASH).
+Earlier phase 1 data for belapectin showed increased effectiveness and reduced side effects of cancer immunotherapy.

 Biomarkers

 Galectin-3 is increasingly being used as a diagnostic marker for different cancers.
 It can be screened for and used as a prognostic factor to predict the progression of the cancer.
 Galectin-3 has varying effects in different types of cancer.
 One approach to cancers with high galectin-3 expression is to inhibit galectin-3 to enhance treatment response.

 Interactions

 LGALS3 has been shown to interact with LGALS3BP.

 In melanocytic cells LGALS3 gene expression may be regulated by MITF.